NiceDuckGames/Jovia/README.md

 ## Contributing 🤝

-We welcome contributions from the community to improve and expand the functionality of Ducky AI.
-If you'd like to contribute, please follow these guidelines:

-- Fork the repository.
-- Create a new branch: `git checkout -b feature/improvement`
-- Make your changes and commit them: `git commit -am 'Add new feature'`
-- Push to the branch: `git push origin feature/improvement`
-- Submit a pull request.
+We are not currently accepting pull-requests on this repository from people outside of our team, though we probably will once the project reaches a certain level of stability and usefulness.

+Instead if you would like to contribute, please open an issue for discussion first or create a [discussion](https://github.com/NiceDuckGames/duckyai/discussions).

+An additional way to contribute to the project is to contribute to the datasets used to create the custom models.

 ### Contributing to the Model Dataset
 #### Command Sequence Data